AbassKoyang/level-up-hackathon/README.md

 The hackathon was an eye-opener for me as didn't use to take accessibility into consideration when building a web app.

 I learnt a lot about accessibility while working on this project.
-The results for the hackathon is not out yet and i still don't know my faith. lol😅
+The results for the hackathon is not out yet and i still don't know my faith.
+Lol😅

 Live website: www.level-up-hackathon-abass.vercel.app